 Unfortunately, and despite high hopes for the end of 2020 deadline to be extended, it seems like these travellers have missed their chances at gaining five-year residencies in the UK.

 How Breytenbachs can help you

-Breytenbachs are acutely aware of the disappointment many South Africans faced, as they could not settle in the UK by the EU Settlement Scheme cut-off date.
+Breytenbachs are aware of the disappointment many South Africans, as they could not settle in the UK by the EU Settlement Scheme cut-off date.

 We have a dedicated and senior team of immigration consultants dealing with the EU Settlement Scheme, and related issues.
 Please follow this link for our contact details.